sdb3398/NBA-project/README.md

 response variable and it represents the average number of points scored.
 In other words the aim of this analysis is to identify which statistics of the players have a significant impact on the average number of points scored and the magnitude of their impact.

+First of all I create the model with all the covariates; most of them are statistically significant (a low p-value) and so they can be used for the best model.
+But, we must perform a best subset selection to identify the set of predictors that are most relevant for predicting the response for each possible number of parameters (in this case from 1 to 13).